rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/1-setup/Readme.md

 We will set up `RxState` in the component, initialize the component's local state, and render it in the template.

-In addition, we introduced automated subscription handling, the possibility for imperative interaction over component's input bindings, and a clean separation of concerns.
+In addition, we've introduced automated subscription handling, the possibility for imperative interaction over component's input bindings, and a clean separation of concerns.

 ---